gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 ## Warning

-I **DON'T** authorize anyone to republish/reupload my work outside MCPEDL, ModBay and my website and don't remove my own link, or this project will be discontinued.
+I **<span class="red">DON'T</span>** authorize anyone to republish/reupload my work outside MCPEDL, ModBay and my website and don't remove my own link, or this project will be discontinued.

-You have full authorization to make videos/promote my work, but **ALWAYS** use my original links.
+You have full authorization to make videos/promote my work, but **<span class="green">ALWAYS</span>** use my original links.

 ## Installation